richardbuchanan/ndsbs.com/README.md

 ### 8. Setup Drupal for localhost.ndsbs
 Now we can setup Drupal for local development of ndsbs.com.

+NOTE: This repository contains the sites directory for localhost.ndsbs.
+If you are using the same hostname in your local development environment, you can skip the copying of the ndsbs.com directory to localhost.ndsbs.

 First go to the sites directory of our local Drupal installation and copy the ndsbs.com directory into a new directory.
 ````
 cd NDSBS/sites